cx1eb/typesled-hack/README.md

 This was a fun deep-dive into how much artificial limitation is placed on consumer hardware.
 The potential is there, but unless Type-S updates the firmware (or someone finds a way to flash it), we're stuck with 49 canned colors.
 Still, understanding and exploring how it works was 100% worth it.

+The main reason I started this project was to get **proper red/blue flashing**, something the stock app likely intentionally avoids.
+Even with all the limitations, I was able to alternate between red and blue by controlling each hub independently—flashing for a cool looking alternating strobe effect.
+It’s not perfect, but it works exactly how I wanted.